GDATASoftwareAG/AnsibleMoleculeWorkshop-Lessons/LESSON2.md

 ## Initialize

-Copy the folder `lesson2_geerlingguy.docker`
+Copy the folder `lesson2_geerlingguy.docker` into a new one and `cd` into it.

 ## edit the existing scenario

-place the .yamllint you created in lesson 1 in the default directory
+Place the .yamllint you created in lesson 1 in the default directory.

-edit the molecule/default/molecule.yml
+edit the `molecule/default/molecule.yml`

 ```yaml
 ---
 dependency: